 Yes, retainers are an absolute necessity if you want to keep your aligned teeth in their new position.
 There are a variety of retainer options for Invisalign patients.
 Some people will continue to wear their last set of Invisalign aligners for a period of time.
 Others will have permanent retainers attached behind their teeth.
 And some will simply wear the typical retainer according to their dentist’s instructions.
 Permanent wear is the typical recommendation at the start, then after six months or a year your dentist may change retainer usage to only nighttime wear.

 Having porcelain veneers or a bridge does not automatically disqualify you from becoming an Invisalign patient, but having had these procedures will make it more difficult for Invisalign to effectively shift the alignment of your teeth.
 You will have to have a discussion with your dentist about whether you qualify for Invisalign based on your oral health history, or whether you are a better candidate for more cosmetic dentistry to complete your smile.

-Dentist much complete specialized instruction in order to be qualified as an Invisalign provider.
+Dentist must complete specialized instruction in order to be qualified as an Invisalign provider.
 Dr. Ken Cirka is a certified Invisalign preferred provider, with a great deal of experience in fitting patients with Invisalign.
 Make your appointment with Dr. Cirka at Philadelphia Dentistry to find out whether you’re an ideal candidate for Invisalign, and to ask any other questions you may have about this revolutionary treatment.